 The Outlook Item (.msg) File Format is used to format a Message object, such as an e-mail message, an appointment, a contact, a task, and so on, for storage in the file system.

-Sections 1.7 and 2 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
+Sections 1.7 and 2 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary